ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 soils below the water table, diffusion is limited to the remaining liquid (CLM allows for some freezing point depression), and the diffusion coefficients are scaled by the volume-fraction of liquid.
-For unsaturated soils, Henry’s law equilibrium is assumed at the interface with the water table.
+For unsaturated soils, Henry's law equilibrium is assumed at the interface with the water table.

 .. _Boundary Conditions: